 I got my Masters degree in Applied Economics from Montana State in 2011.
-For my thesis I looked at permit prices in the EU carbon market.
+For my thesis I looked at a minor, surface-level puzzle related to permit prices in the European Union carbon market.

 I wanted to explore how the simultaneous EUA-offset price difference and non-binding cap could persist.